sergialbi/CI_PROJECT/README.md

 Also, you can use tensorboard to visualize the training curves for each environment with PPO.
 To do it, you need to open a terminal in the results/ppo folder, and type
 ```
-tensorbord --logdir CartPole-v1 (or BipedalWalker-v3)
+tensorboard --logdir CartPole-v1 (or BipedalWalker-v3)
 ```